 THE LOSS of children’s heart surgery in Southampton would have a serious impact on the city’s top performing intensive care unit for youngsters, hospital bosses have warned.

 Southampton General Hospital’s Paediatric Intensive Care Unit (PICU) has one of the lowest mortality rates in the country despite treating some of the south’s most poorly children.

-But this outstanding record could be in jeopardy if the children’s cardiac unit, which makes up 39 per cent of PICU’s admissions, loses its surgical status despite being ranked the second best in the country.
+But this outstanding record could be in jeopardy if the children’s cardiac unit, which makes up 39 per cent of PICU’s admissions, loses its surgical status despite being ranked the second best in

-Dr Iain Macintosh, director of PICU, joined the Daily Echo as our 240,094-signature Have a Heart petition was taken to Downing Street last week, and warned of the dangers of losing such a specialist unit.
+Dr Iain Macintosh, director of PICU, joined the Daily Echo as our 240,094-signature Have a Heart petition was taken to Downing Street last week, and warned of the dangers of losing such a

 He said: “Our standardised mortality rate has been one of the lowest in the country for several years and the lowest of all the units in this assessment.

 “Delivering intensive care to complex cardiac surgical patients day in and day out improves the skills of everyone involved, to the benefit of non-cardiac patients as well.

 “If we lost cardiac surgery these patients would need to go somewhere else and 40 per cent of our beds would close, leaving seven to eight beds.

 “This would mean losing the staff that support these beds.